raspberrypilearning/gbic-peer-instruction-2/en/step_4.md

 ![MCQex](images/MCQquestion.png)

 --- task ---
-Can you identify why the other answers are incorrect?
-Write down which key misconception a pupil would have if they chose each of the incorrect answers.
+Can you identify why the 1st, 2nd and 4th answers are incorrect?
+Write down which key misconception a pupil holds if they choose each of these answers.

 (provide misconceptions to un-hide)
 --- /task ---